mhicks-cloudbees/jenkins-shared-library/README.md

 }
 ```

-> We recommend using a version specifier (for example, the @v1.0 in the `library` step above).
+> **Note**: We recommend using a version specifier (for example, the @v1.0.0 in the `library` step above).
 This prevents your pipeline from picking up changes from new versions of the shared library that could cause errors.
 New versions of shared libraries can then be tested separately from standard builds.
 The available [releases]() are tagged.

 ## Steps